tgangwani/IE598_RL/hw7/README.md

 In this assignment, you'll use policy gradient reinforcement learning for a continuous control task.
-The environment is [here](https://gym.openai.com/envs/LunarLanderContinuous-v2/).
+The environment is [here](https://gym.openai.com/envs/LunarLanderContinuous-v2/) (think SpaceX rocket booster landing; a cool [video](https://www.youtube.com/watch?v=RfWAUXAJm-o)).
 Read the description and understand what is the count, range and meaning of actions in this environment.
 The problem statement is in ```assets/main.pdf```.

 ``NetworkVP.py`` is the only file that should require modification for this assignment, although you free to change other files.
 It is recommended that you keep the parameters in ``Config.py`` unchanged.
 In ``NetworkVP.py``, you'll add the policy network, value-function network, log-likelihood and entropy.
 Search for the string "YOUR CODE HERE" in the file.